WesH0use/AWS_Developer_Notes/Security.md

 2) Set the AWS Region you wish to import to.

 3) Import the public SSH key into the new Region.

+# SSM Parameter Store

+### Your application is deployed automatically using AWS Elastic Beanstalk.
+Your YAML configuration files are stored in the folder .ebextensions and new files are added or updated often.
+The DevOps team does not want to re-deploy the application every time there are configuration changes, instead, they would rather manage configuration externally, securely, and have it load dynamically into the application at runtime.
+What option allows you to do this?

+Use SSM Parameter Store

+_AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management_.
+You can store data such as passwords, database strings, and license codes as parameter values.
+For the given use-case, as the DevOps team does not want to re-deploy the application every time there are configuration changes, so _they can use the SSM Parameter Store to store the configuration externally_.

 # Geolocation